 Full control of benzene emissions is perfectly possible by the addition of activated carbon filtration as the last step in an air purification process.
 During the last ‘polish’ phase you can, for example, opt for two activated carbon filtration in series.
-With this redundant system the first activated carbon filter ensures the elimination of the very last benzene concentrations.
+With this redundant system, the first activated carbon filter ensures the elimination of the very last benzene concentrations.
 When the first filter is saturated, the second filter immediately takes over.

 Desotec obviously ensures correct sizing depending on the project.
-This quickly integratable approach has numerous advantages.
+This quickly integrative approach has numerous advantages.
 The consumption of activated carbon remains very limited, considering the filter works as the last step in the purification line and the benzene concentrations have already been considerably reduced.
 The system also barely requires any maintenance.
-Investing in such a solution certainly pays off in the long term, because there will be an even more stringent approach to emissions of carcinogenic substances in the future.
+Investing in such a solution certainly pays off in the long term, because there will be an even more stringent approach to emissions of these substances in the future.